-In August, ArtsWave will request information from grantee organizations to assist in fundraising during the Campaign.
+By August 31, we ask that all Sustaining Impact grantees provide us their tickets and offers that can be used during the 2024 ArtsWave Campaign.
+ArtsWave will request information from grantee organizations to assist in fundraising during the Campaign.
 Requests may include, but may not be limited to, tickets/offers for employee campaign raffles, campaign speakers, testimonial videos and trivia questions, along with ArtsWave Pass offers.
 We appreciate timely fulfillment of these requests.